Sivadeep30/feedback-page/README.md

 feed back page

-Can be used for food app,and any other product selling applications
+Can be used for food app,and any other product selling applications.